enasequence/ena-browser-documentation/browser/search/sequence-similarity.rst

 Set parameters for your search
 ==============================

 Searches can be performed using blastn, tblastx or tblastn.
-Please refer to the `help & documentation <https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?pageId=94147939>`_ for usage details and parameter options.
+Please refer to the NCBI BLAST+ `help & documentation <https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?pageId=94147939>`_ for usage details and parameter options.